collindching/collinching.github.io/_posts/2020-11-26-doing-deep-work.md

 excerpt: "Strategies for working effectively, from Cal Newport's _Deep Work_"
 ---

-Deep work refers to professional activities that you accomplish in a state of intense, undistracted focus.
-Deep work is valuable because it results in value creation and skill mastery.
+Deep work refers to the set of professional activities that you accomplish in a state of intense, undistracted focus.
+The ability to consistently accomplish deep work is important because it allows you to

-Successfully cultivating a deep work habit involves effective deep work routines, concentration training, and shallow work management.

-In [_Deep Work_](https://www.calnewport.com/books/deep-work/), Cal Newport shares four principles for cultivating a deep work habit.
-You can read them [here](https://blog.doist.com/deep-work/).

-I simplified and repurposed his principles to apply them in my life.
-My takeaways from _Deep Work_ are:
+1. Learn things quickly
+2. Master difficult skills
+3. Solve meaningful and interesting problems
+4. Become a valuable asset in today's economy
+5. Derive satisfaction from crafting quality work and attaining flow

+But deep work is not something that comes easily; it requires effective routines, concentration training, and management of shallow work to maintain the habit.
+Cal Newport shares [four guiding principles](https://blog.doist.com/deep-work/) principles that help cultivate a deep work habit in [_Deep Work_](https://www.calnewport.com/books/deep-work/), which I've reframed for use in my own life as a lifelong learner and problem solver:

 - **Build deep work routines**
     - Use a scheduling method